It happens before you know it. You didn’t mean to, but somehow your schedule went from 0-60 before you could choke down your morning cuppa joe.

 What are you waiting for?

 Want to hear more about how to be a productive leader?
-Listen to this episode of the Third Paddle Podcast:
+Listen to this episode of the podcast: